 This exhibit features images of the murals in Milne Hall, Room 200.
-David Cunningham Lithgow created these mural in 1935 for the Milne School.
-The images of the mural is courtesy of the Milne Class of 1961.
+David Cunningham Lithgow created these murals in 1935 for the Milne School.
+The images of the murals is courtesy of the Milne Class of 1961.

 Campus Buildings Historical Tour: (Ongoing digital exhibit) The exhibit identifies current University at Albany, SUNY, buildings located on the Uptown Campus, the Downtown Campus, the East Campus, and Alumni Quadrangle.
 The exhibit also includes information about University buildings that no longer exist containing, where known, details about the buildings including the date of construction, architect, cost, use of the building, and biographical information about the person or persons for whom the building is named.

 Marcia Brown Exhibit and Resource Website The Marcia Brown Exhibit and Resource Website contains links to the finding aid, an image gallery and links to selected audio and video drawn from the Marcia Brown papers.
 Marcia Brown, New York State College for Teachers Class of 1940, is an internationally renowned illustrator and author of children's books.
 She is a three-time winner of the Caldecott Medal, the American Library Association's highest award for excellence in children’s picture-book illustrations, for three of her books: Cinderella, or the Little Glass Slipper (1954); Once a Mouse (1961); and Shadow (1982), and six more of her books are Caldecott Honor Books.